home • support • company • contact

 Déjà Vu isn't working at all for me!
 What can I do?

 • Check the backup log for any errors.
-(Click the appropriate 'Most Recent Backup' button to view it.)
+(Click the appropriate 'Last Backup' button to view it.)

 • Use Disk Utility or DiskWarrior (or something similar) to repair any potential problems with your startup disk.